nkinnan/esphome-pace-bms/README.md

   - **Average Cell Voltage** (V)
   - **Max Cell Differential** (V) - difference between minimum and maximum cell voltage

-- All "Status Information" decoded to human-readable text format
+- All "Status Information" decoded to human-readable text format (no restrictions)
   - **Warning Text** - A list of any warnings reported by the BMS
   - **Protection Text** - If the BMS has protected itself or the cells, for example disabling charging if the temperature is too low, or a cell voltage is too high, it will be listed here
   - **Fault Text** - A list of any faults reported by the BMS